FelixDMxx/cpp/readme.md

-You have to download the files in the "DLLs" folder and put them in the same folder as the .exe for it to work.
+You have to download the files in the "DLLs" folder and put them in a folder and then you can use the .exe to start it.